RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Do not make assumptions about whether or not a member has PTSD, and do not either reinforce or challenge a member's own thoughts about whether or not they have PTSD.
 Listeners should not get involved in diagnosis.

 In all cases when a member might have a mental disorder, you cannot be sure whether they have a disorder or not, and if they do have a disorder you cannot be sure what it is.
 Ensure that you accurately reflect members' feelings without judging them, either positively or negatively, and without diagnosing.

+After the quiz, the next section looks at three more categories of mental disorder that can be associated with chats about harm.

 QUIZ
 {:.dummyquiz}